 Elliptical Pin Heatsink with Push Pins

-Cold-forged elliptical pin heatsinks offer the best thermal performance when there is good airflow in the system.
-Spring-loaded push pins provide a secure mechanism to mount the heatsink.
+Precision-forged elliptical pin heat sinks offer the best thermal performance where there is good airflow (>200 LFM or 1.0 m/sec) in the system.

 - Elliptical pin heat sinks offer low thermal resistance and low pressure drop (as compared to extruded heat sinks).

 - The low pressure drop improves heat transfer in the entire system, especially the region behind the heat sink.